ILIAS-eLearning/ILIAS/README.md

 ## Primitives and Application

 Now you need to see, how this stuff works out.
-I won't explain how to implement new primitives for forms, since atm i only implemented two of them by myself.
-So that'll be left for later.
-I rather show you an example how one could use the primitives to construct an input for a date.
-Their names are `_text_input` and `_text`.
+I'll show you an example how one create a form using some of the primitives that are provided in the consumer interface to the library.

 First we'll write our own (and very dump) date class.
 We won't be doing this in *The Real World*, i guess, but here we'll do it to see how it works more easily.